 How does ransomware spread?

 Ransomware commonly spreads via phishing emails that include malicious attachments.
 These emails may include ZIP files, PDFs, Word documents, Excel sheets or other types of files.
-One the attachment has been opened, ransomware may download instantly or it may lurk on a device in stealth mode for weeks or months prior to launching an attack.
+One a person opens the attachment, ransomware can download instantly.
+Alternatively, the malicious code may lurk on a device in stealth mode for weeks or months prior to launching an attack.

 Alternatively, ransomware may spread through a process referred to as ‘drive-by-downloading’, which occurs when a person accidentally scrolls through a malicious website or scrolls over a malicious advertisement.
 Drive-by ransomware software analyzes your device for vulnerabilities and then executes the ransomware in the background.